You can ask a lot of people about what creates good credit and you’ll get a lot of different answers.

 From the consumer’s perspective, good credit is a certain number (more on that in a second).
 But viewing your credit rating this way is only half the story, says John Ulzheimer, a nationally recognized credit expert.

 The other half of this discussion is the lenders who are prepared to offer you credit cards, auto loans, mortgages and other loans.
 When it comes to these offers, consumers should remember that their credit score isn’t the end all.
 What actually matters most is how that score affects the kind of interest rates and loan amounts they can receive.

 “A good credit score is any score that will lead to a lender to give you the best deal they offer.
 In some cases, that’s 700; in some cases, it’s 750 and in other cases it’s 780,” he said.

 Now, even though what you can get out of a good credit score is really important, we know it’s also important for consumers to have a general sense of what a good credit score is.
 A “good” score is actually misleading because “good” is one of the categories used in credit-score scales.

 According to Credit.org, a good score is between 680 and 740.
 But that’s not the highest tier of credit scores: “excellent” credit is anything between 740 and 850.

 Your credit score determines whether or not you’ll get the absolute best interest rate and loan amount from lenders.

 Is there really a big difference between good credit and excellent credit?
 Definitely, because it determines whether or not you’ll get the absolute best interest rate and/or loan amount from lenders.

-The ultimate credit score, John pointed out, is 780 or higher.
+The ultimate credit score is 780 or higher.

 “If you want to put yourself in a position where you get the best deal from any lender you approach, be in the 780-plus range,” he said.
 “There’s nothing better than that.
 Your score gets to a point where, if you cross a certain line, you’re golden; that line is about 780.”